Malik-Shafique/Flask-StockInsights/README.md

 # Flask-StockInsights

-Insights from stock exchange transactions data of an individual investor
+Insights from stock exchange transactions data of an individual investor ( Project in Progress...)